liya-gafurova/ClassicProgrammingProblems/search_problems/README.md

 Generics

 1. Create type using *TypeVar* from *typing* .
 You may need to override operators (>, <, >=, <=, ==) with *bound* parameter of *TypeVar*: for that create class inherited from *typing.Protocol*

+2. if function is called many  times with the repeated number of parametres, use function witch returns other function (see *lib.manhattan_distance()*)